-- 1. https://ted.uek.krakow.pl/wp-content/uploads/2022/04/Casebook_v.1.pdf case 12 (as a group case study), - 2.
+- 1. Case 12: The digitalization for an Italian "Special Steel" (as a group case study) https://ted.uek.krakow.pl/wp-content/uploads/2022/04/Casebook\v.1.pdf, - 2.
 To look for a case study, as an individual work. - During activities, you will be split up into random groups and you will have to carry out a reflection, a discussion, and a synthesis around a preset topic. - During the penultimate lesson, you will have to introduce, explain, and present your individual case study to the teacher and all colleagues.
 A written report, based on this presentation and the feedback received in class, will complete the assessment for this course.
 More details will be provided in class. - During the last class, all together of you (sharing the activities equally) will have to deliver, introduce, and discuss a presentation of your case study.
 The feedback received in class, will complete the evaluation for this course.
 More details will be given in class.